microsoft/FluidFramework/packages/tools/devtools/devtools-core/api-report/devtools-core.api.md

 import { ISharedObject } from '@fluidframework/shared-object-base';
 import { ITelemetryBaseEvent } from '@fluidframework/core-interfaces';
 import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';
-import { ITelemetryBaseEvent } from '@fluidframework/common-definitions';
-import { ITelemetryBaseLogger } from '@fluidframework/common-definitions';
 import { Serializable } from '@fluidframework/datastore-definitions';
 import { TelemetryLogger } from '@fluidframework/telemetry-utils';